Tony Mandarich

-Ante Josip "Tony" Mandarich (born September 23, 1966) is a Canadian former American football offensive tackle who played in the National Football League (NFL) for seven seasons.
-He was selected second overall by the Green Bay Packers in the 1989 NFL Draft and also played for the Indianapolis Colts.
+Ante Josip "Tony" Mandarich (born September 23, 1966) is a Canadian former professional football tackle who played in the National Football League (NFL) for seven seasons.
+Referred to as "the best offensive line prospect ever" during his college football career with the Michigan State Spartans, he won UPI Lineman of the Year in 1988.
+Mandarich was selected second overall by the Green Bay Packers in the 1989 NFL draft, but was unable to meet expectations and released after four seasons.
+Following five years away from football, he returned with the Indianapolis Colts, where he spent his last three seasons.

-Referred to as "the best offensive line prospect ever", Mandarich was highly touted during his collegiate career at Michigan State, leading to him being selected in the top five of his draft class alongside future Pro Football Hall of Fame players Troy Aikman, Barry Sanders, Derrick Thomas, and Deion Sanders.
-Mandarich was unable to live up to expectations, however, and was released following four seasons with the team.
-After five years away from football, he returned with the Colts, where he spent his last three seasons.
 He is the only top five pick in his draft class not inducted to the Pro Football Hall of Fame.